typescriptlibs/tst/README.md

 * --only [path] : Runs a single test in [source].

+* --reset       : Compiles into an empty TypeScript target.

 * --verbose     : Prints test details.

 * --version, -v : Prints the version string.